Mv0777/WisfluxAcademy_Internship2022/Assignment5.md

 By creating instance of Object directly (using new keyword) By using an object constructor (using new keyword) JavaScript Object Methods
-The various methods of Object are as follows:./
+The various methods of Object are as follows: &nbsp;

 S.No	Methods	Description